No 3 Photography

 I am Cheryl Cordery, a self-taught photographer, writer and artist.
 I was brought up in sixties and seventies England by parents who were curiously trendy and traditionalist at the same time.
 I have grappled with the same contradictory pull.
 Not at all studious, but with a love of history, art, literature and music (rock, blues, jazz and classical), I spent my childhood surrounded by vinyl, books, paints, pencils and paper.
 I roamed our small-town Hampshire library, seeking out and poring over the few books I could find showing the work of Durer, Holbein, Velasquez and Caravaggio, Corot, Ingres, Winterhalter, Manet and Degas, not to mention Picasso and Hockney, all masters at suggesting and celebrating subtle and various realities.

 I’d been given a small Rollei film camera by my parents for my 21st birthday but, having left it on the train after travelling to see Lord Mountbatten's funeral procession that same year I, deservedly, remained virtually camera-less until the early 2000s.
 The purchase of my first digital DSLR (above) enabled my by-then 9 year old tech-savvy son to reclaim his own small Canon digital camera, borrowed 'for just a moment' by me once I'd got over myself and my knee-jerk resistance to new-fangled technology and seen its exciting potential.

-I now work with a Canon 6D, and have a couple of really good lenses, enabling me, among other advantages, to confidently work in low-light conditions, encountered particularly in the street & at music gigs.
+I now work with an EOS Canon 6D digital camera, and have a couple of really good lenses, enabling me, among other advantages, to confidently work in low-light conditions, encountered particularly in the street & at music gigs.

 I am really fortunate to have such lovely kit.
 I am, though, convinced that one's 'eye' is one's most important tool.
 Is an eye for harmony of form and colour and good composition in-built, or can it be taught?
 Certainly, studying the work of the 'greats' in the photographic world has, for me, been visually intoxicating as well as wonderfully instructive.